E! News

 E!
 News, previously known as E!
 News Daily and E!
 News Live, is the entertainment news operation for the cable network E! in the United States.
 Its former on-air weekday newscast debuted on September 1, 1991, and primarily reports on celebrity news and gossip, along with previews of upcoming films and television shows, regular segments about all of those three subjects, along with overall film and television industry news.
-The operation was cancelled on September 25, 2025.
+The linear operation was cancelled on September 25, 2025.